CorneliaKelinske/CorneliaKelinske/README.md

 - I like solving problems
 - I know how to search for solutions online (aka google it) and do not hesitate to ask for help when I am stuck

-:mailbox: Feel free to contact me if you are looking for a low-maintenance junior dev.
+:mailbox: Feel free to contact me if you are looking for a low-maintenance dev.